 All collège students prepare for the challenging French brevet, which they take at the end of 3è.
 International Section students take additional tests – oral – in English language/literature and Geography and History.
 Their brevet certificate includes a specific mention ‘optional internationale.’

 In lycée, all students prepare for the French baccalauréat in their specialization of choice (scientific – S; economic and social – ES; or literary – L).
 International Section students also prepare the option internationale du baccalauréat (OIB), a prestigious set of supplementary examinations – both written and oral.
 The British OIB offered by Camille Sée is administered by the University of Cambridge and is modeled on A-levels in English, History and Geography.

 Pupils must be fully bilingual and capable of following a demanding academic programme comprising grade-level language study in both French and English.
 Successful students are both bilingual and bicultural, typically with at least one English-speaking parent.
 The programme is also open to French pupils and from other nationalities who have lived in an English-speaking country or previously been enrolled in a bilingual programme.

-Camille Sée is one of three three Parisian state schools with an International Section that offers a bilingual education for English-speaking pupils: Camille Sée is in the 15th arrondissement (south west), Balzac in the 17th arrondissement (north west) and Maurice Ravel in the 20th arrondissement (east – currently collège only).
+Camille Sée is one of four Parisian state schools with an International Section that offers a bilingual education for English-speaking pupils: Camille Sée in the 15th arrondissement (south west), Montaigne in the 6th (central), Balzac in the 17th arrondissement (north west) and Maurice Ravel in the 20th arrondissement (east – currently collège only).